TheSwagLord69/ict3203_lab_quiz_1_notes/README.md

 Adapted from: `https://www.youtube.com/watch?v=68cDNUz7uro` but I don't see why you would want to use YouTube during the lab test.

-Assumes that you have the files in the host already.
+Assumes that you have the files (jenkins-phpunit-test.zip and jenkins-php-selenium-test.zip) in the host already.

 Assumes your host is Ubuntu Linux.